sgodkhindi/Project_Map_Food_Deserts/README.md

 3. For Grocery Stores chosen had to be part of a chain as they have the infrastructure and the inventory to service a large population.

 ### Data Summarization for Analysis
 The next step was to get all the data summarized by county.
-This was done using Panda and Python Code
+This was done using Panda and Python Code.

+This data was stored in the PostgeSQL database for analysis as well JSON files.

 As can be seen from the data presented below the presence of Grocery Stores is adequate only in certain counties with higher income
 ![Final_Data Frame](Images/Final_County_DataFrame.PNG)